Salvador Hidalgo Oliva: Clubs

-In 2016 he went to Polish club Jastrzębski Węgiel.
+From 2016 to 2018, Hidalgo Oliva played for the Polish first division club Jastrzębski Węgiel.
 He became main player of the team and in half of season he achieved 6 individual awards in regular round for Most Valuable Player of the match.
-Since 2018, he plays for Fenerbahçe Men's Volleyball.
+In 2018 he moved to Turkey to Fenerbahçe Istanbul and won the national championship and cup double in his first season here.